Skip to main content

 Step 7: Use It from Your iPhone or Another Mac

 Same setup, different device.
-Swap localhost for the Mac's LAN IP and you are running local Qwen
+Swap localhost for the Mac's LAN IP and you are running local models from your phone.

 That's it.
 The Mac does the heavy lifting.
 The phone or second Mac is just a client, with a much nicer interface than poking at a terminal or a browser tab.